fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

 - Great!
 We've got Kubernetes installed and accessible -- now we're ready to get our services deployed to the cluster.
 In your **terminal window**, press **Control-C** to terminate `kubectl proxy`.
 We will need the terminal window to gather some cluster info in another step.
 We'll start the proxy again later.
 Great job!

-### **Step 3**: Create your namespace
+### **Step 3**: Create your personal namespace

-  **Check the existing namespaces in the cluster**
+ **First, let's Check the existing namespaces in the cluster**

+ You will see that the typical k8s default namespaces are created.

     $ kubectl get namespaces --show-labels

   **Now lets create our own namespace where we are going to work**

-   In a text editor create a local file called namespace.json or just download [this](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/interactivetech/b/kubeconfig_jotb2019/o/namespace-dev.json) template and change it accordingly
+   The objective is to create a namespace with your own name where you're then supposed to work along the entire workshop (including the second part).
+So, in a text editor create a local file called namespace.json or just download [this](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/interactivetech/b/kubeconfig_jotb2019/o/namespace-dev.json) template and change it accordingly